 Merv is originally from South Africa and is an electrical engineer.
 For the past 14 years he has been working at Maimonides as the Director of Operations.
 Merv has been a member of YIB since 1984, and has served on the Board for over 25 years.
 For the first five years as a member, he worked on various committees, including hospitality, singles, kiddush, the Rabbi’s house, and seating, and has been running the house and security committees for the past 20 years.
 Merv also served as the VP of YIB for approximately 10 years.
 Merv is married to Sharon, who is a Brookline native.
 They met at Young Israel and have been married for over 26 years.
 Sharon also has been involved with YI for the past 20 years, and was the sisterhood president for two years.
 They have three great kids: Joshua, Avishai, and Michal.

-Ari Behar is originally from Sharon, MA, and has been attending the Young Israel of Brookline for about 13 years, since he moved to Brookline for law school.
-Ari has served on the Programming Committee, the Learning Committee, and the Legal Committee.
-He has also been assisting in the shul kitchen for many years, including being a Cholent Captain and cooking for shul events.
-As a Board member, Ari would like to work on making sure that the shul is a welcoming place for young single people and also on updating and improving the shul by-laws.
+Ari Behar is originally from Sharon, MA, and has been attending the Young Israel of Brookline for about 15 years, since he moved to Brookline for law school.
+In his capacity as Clerk, Ari chairs the Governance Committee, which is responsible for proposing changes to the governance of the synagogue and for interpreting our governing documents and making sure they are adhered to.
+Ari oversaw the recent process of drafting our new Constitution (replacing our outdated old one) and setting up the entirely new Board Bylaws and Congregational Bylaws.
+Ari has also served on the Programming Committee and the Scholar in Residence Committee.
+He has been assisting in the shul kitchen for many years, including being a Cholent Captain and cooking for shul events, including the Green Street Deli.

 Carrie Benedon and her husband, Matt Sienkiewicz, have been active members of the YIB community since they moved to Brookline in 2012.
 A native Wisconsinite, Carrie enjoys cheese and beer, and fortunately also running, skiing, and yoga.
 Carrie is a graduate of the University of Wisconsin Law School, and is an Assistant Attorney General in the Massachusetts Attorney General's Office, where she is the Director of the Division of Open Government.
 Carrie has been involved with membership and programming at YIB, and is constantly working to make YIB a more welcoming, inclusive community.